lpmdiaz/HyperGraphs.jl/README.md

 Another aim would be to represent heterogeneous relationships within the same hypergraph.
 This relies again on the fact that most flavours of (hyper)graphs are a specific case of oriented, weighted hypergraphs (e.g. an unweighted edge is a weighted edge with weight 1; a directed graph is a special case of an oriented graph, etc.), implying that the same hypergraph may be made up of different flavours of hypergraphs (e.g. organised in neighborhoods).
 A concrete example would be a hypergraph describing directed relationships, with the exception of a small number of oriented ones; it should be possible to represent this information in a hypergraph made up of both directed and oriented hyperedges, and rely on promotion / conversions between these flavours to make them interact.
 Taken one step further, this would allow to connect distinct modelling formalisms that can be encoded as hypergraphs; as such, hypergraphs would serve as a fundamental representation of e.g. chemical reaction networks, Petri nets, etc. and relationships between hypergraphs flavours would allow to switch between modelling formalisms.

-## Naming rules
+## Notation and naming rules

-In the code, `hg` and `hgs` refer to one and several hypergraphs, respectively; the same applies for `he` and `hes` with hyperedges, and for `v` and `vs` with vertices.
+In the code, `x` and `xs` refer to one and several hypergraphs, respectively; the same applies for `e` and `es` with hyperedges, and for `v` and `vs` with vertices.

 The current idea to allow for natural extension of the core functions is to respect a set of standard field names when defining a new custom concrete type.
 If custom field names are needed, these should be explicitly connected to core methods (`vertices` and `hyperedges` mainly).
 Currently, field names should be:

 - `V`, the set of vertices in a hypergraph and a hyperedge
-- `HE`, the set of hyperedges in a hypergraph
+- `E`, the set of hyperedges in a hypergraph
 - `src`, the set of source vertices in an oriented hyperedge
 - `tgt`, the set of target vertices in an oriented hyperedge
 - `objs`, the objects of an incidence
 - `mults`, the multiplicities of the objects of an incidence
 - `w`, the weight of a weighted hyperedge

-Then, custom names are built on top e.g. `rate(che::ChemicalHyperEdge) = weight(che)` (which is already implemented).
+Then, custom names are built on top e.g. `rate(e::ChemicalHyperEdge) = weight(e)` (which is already implemented).

-Note a potential future breaking change about the behaviour of `src` and `tgt`: these currently return the objects of the set of incidences but may return the set of incidences themselves in the future, depending on what makes sense.
-This also means that currently, the extension of `Base.==` does not check for equal multiplicity (which may be slightly incorrect).
+These symbols were chosen to differentiate hypergraphs from graphs (all graphs are hypergraphs but not all hypergraphs are graphs), and so a hypergraph is defined as X = (V, E).
+An alternative option was to name hypergraphs with the letter H; however, following that logic would have meant changing the symbol for hyperedges too, which would have been impractical (also H).
+This way, using X emphasises the difference between hypergraphs and graphs and using E for edges retains some continuity with ordinary graphs notation G = (V, E).

+Functions are defined on hypergraphs `x` and edges `e` for consistency.
+It may be useful to add some clarity and differentiate between variables though, and so a chemical hypergraph may be defined as `chx` and a chemical hyperedge as `che`.

 ## Some notes on the code